YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 + Please download the [Code Package](http://bit.do/codepackage) which includes demo code, demo dataset, exercise questions, and exercise dataset.
   + **Once downloaded, please extract the "code package" under your iPython notebook working directory.**
   + **Click [here](http://bit.do/onlinecode) to view the code online if you do not have iPython notebook installed in your computer.**
 + We will have three exerises during the workshop.
 For each of them, I will invite one group to present their results.
-The result will be posted on [Exercise Slides](http://bit.do/projectslides).
+The results will be posted on [Exercise Slides](http://bit.do/projectslides).

 ##### Post-workshop Evaluation